maziesmith/2019-04-c-sharp-labs/README.md

 	What does SQL distinct do?
 	what does SQL LIKE search for?
 	What would SQL LIKE %a% find?   a%  ?         %a    ?

+### Weekend Homework

+Try and build this application again from scratch

+WPF

+Read Customers, Orders, Get OrderDetails and from this display the ProductName Read Employees
+Read Products
+Read Suppliers

+Can you select one Employee to display the Employee Name (in a text box) and edit it and update the database (Press a button to save changes)

+	employee=(Employee)ListBox.SelectedItem

+	TextBox01.Content = "Fred"

+	ButtonUpdate.Click(){
+		employee.FirstName=TextBox01.Content;
+		db.SaveChanges();
+	}

+Can you select one Employee and delete it?

+	employee=(Employee)ListBox.SelectedItem

+	ButtonDelete.Click(){
+		db.Remove(employee);
+		db.SaveChanges();
+	}

+Can you add a new employee?
+	employee = new Employee(){
+	FirstName = "fred",
+}
+Reminder : we have done all this in the CONSOLE ALREADY SO FIND THE CONSOLE CODE AND USE THE SAME CODE BUT JUST HAVE TO ADD WPF DISPLAY ITEMS IN.